ControlCompass/ControlCompass.github.io/README.md

 Pointing cybersecurity teams to to 9,000+ publicly-accessible detection rules and 2,100+ offensive security tests, aligned with over 500 common attacker techniques

+***Like the content you see on Control Validation Compass?
+Consider checking out the freely available [Community Edition of the Tidal Cyber platform](https://app.tidalcyber.com/) for additional useful functionality***

 # What is Control Validation Compass?
 Control Validation Compass ("CVC") is an open source tool and dataset designed to speed the process of a) identifying security control gaps and b) closing those gaps by pointing teams to relevant detections.
 CVC promotes a control validation or "purple team" approach and mindset by also pointing teams to relevant offensive security tests, so they can immediately validate the effectiveness of new (or existing) controls.